 When do the Changes go into Effect?

-The new Europe travel rules are expected to go into effect in 2025, although the exact implementation date has not been confirmed yet.
+The new Europe travel rules are expected to go into effect in 2025, although the exact implementation dates has not been confirmed yet.
 Travelers should stay updated with announcements from the European Union regarding these changes and plan their trips accordingly.
 Be sure to check the ETIAS website to find out when applications will start being accepted.
 At the time of this writing, they are currently not accepting applications but you can sign up to receive email alerts.
-For those who already have European travel plans for the early part of 2025 don't worry; there will be a 6 month grace period in place once the requirements go into effect.
+For those who already have European travel plans for the first half of 2025 don't worry; there will be a 6 month grace period in place once the requirements go into effect.

 Who is Affected by the New Rules?